LolHens/ESP8266MQTTClient/README.md

 # MQTT Client library for ESP8266 Arduino

+This is a fork of https://github.com/tuanpmt/ESP8266MQTTClient

-This is MQTT client library for ESP8266, using mqtt_msg package from [MQTT client library for Contiki](https://github.com/esar/contiki-mqtt) and use for ESP8266 NON-OS SDK [esp_mqtt](https://github.com/tuanpmt/esp_mqtt)
+This is an MQTT client library for ESP8266, using mqtt_msg package from [MQTT client library for Contiki](https://github.com/esar/contiki-mqtt) for use with the ESP8266 NON-OS SDK [esp_mqtt](https://github.com/tuanpmt/esp_mqtt)

 Features: